 There are some places in the world that people don't seem to know about, yet when you go there you can't understand why.
 The Togians are such a place.
 Almost completely surrounded by the protective arms of central and north Sulawesi, Tomini Bay is reputedly the calmest deep water bay in the world.
-This is home to the undeveloped and remote Togian Islands.
+This is home to these undeveloped and remote islands.

 Then there's the variety of reef formations - isolated coral atolls with sheer deep walls, fringing reef slopes, barrier reefs, 30 or so coral gardens, deep water features such as The Crack - an awesome swim through at 50 metres, muck diving and mangrove areas, as well as a Second World War American fighter plane wreck - a B24 bomber.